SEI-R-2-22/u4_lesson_python_OOP/README.md

 myPerson.greeting()
 ```

 To inherit from a parent you'll notice we pass the parent class as an argument to our `Student` in this example.
 We create a constructor for student which accepts a name,age and grade.
-In order to pass some of those attributes back to the parent we utilize the `super` method and invole the parents `__init__` or constructor and pass in the attributes from the student to person.
+In order to pass some of those attributes back to the parent we utilize the `super` method and invoke the parents `__init__` or constructor and pass in the attributes from the student to person.
 The grade attribute should be only used in the Student class.

 Let's see how the greetings behave: